-Educational Partners: Audubon Society Kerncrest Chapter, Bureau of Land Management, California Native Plant Society - Bristlecone Chapter, East Kern County Resource Conservation District, Historical Society of the Upper Mojave Desert, Indian Wells Valley Water District, Leave No Trace, Inc., Maturango Museum, Sierra Sands Unified School District, Partners in Resource Education
+Partner Information: Audubon Society Kerncrest Chapter, Bureau of Land Management, California Native Plant Society - Bristlecone Chapter, East Kern County Resource Conservation District, Historical Society of the Upper Mojave Desert, Indian Wells Valley Water District, Leave No Trace, Inc., Maturango Museum, Sierra Sands Unified School District, Partners in Resource Education

 Sand Canyon Environmental Education Program (SEEP) targets 4th graders in eastern Sierra.
 The theme is water and living within a sustainable arid ecosystem, and involves a hands-on approach for the students and members of the community.
 The program includes a pre-session, field trip, and post-session.
 SEEP addresses all aspects of riparian areas, desert fraility, desert adaptation, water conservation, desert safety, personal responsibility, and empowering students to get involved as citizens in making environmental decisions.
 Field trip instruction provided by volunteers from CA Native Plant Society, Audubon Society, Maturango Museum, Bureau of Land Management Ridgecrest Field Office and more.

 Limited schedule: February-May.
 Full day pre-site classroom session, full day in the field, 1/2 day classroom follow up.
 Cost is $2.50/student.